elephantscale/es-training-new/course-outlines/AI/AI-ML-LLM-3-days.md

 - **Introduction to Neural Networks**: Basics of neural networks, activation functions, and layers
 - **Lab**: Data preprocessing and building simple ML models

+### Data Handling and Preprocessing

+- **Data Collection and Cleaning**: Techniques for collecting data, handling missing values, data cleaning
+- **Data Preprocessing and Visualization**: Introduction to Matplotlib and Seaborn for data visualization, understanding distributions and trends in data
+- **Lab**: Using pandas, NumPy, Matplotlib, and Seaborn for data analysis and visualization

 ### Deep Learning and Large Language Models

 - **Deep Learning for Text Processing**: Introduction to RNN, LSTM
 - **Exploring Large Language Models**: Overview of LLM, applications, and ethics
+- **Data Science in Action**: Real-world case studies where data science principles drive AI/ML solutions
 - **Lab**: Hands-on with LLM (e.g., GPT-3) for text generation tasks
 - **Wrap-Up and Future Directions**: Discussion on the future of AI and ML, ethical AI, and further learning resources